ocj137/DSI-SF-2-ocjacob/My-projects/Poltics/README.md

 # Politics

-it is a small politics project
+It is a small politics project
-Staying small, in Feb 2023
+Staying small, in Mar 2023